sciabarra/AgileSites/doc/reference/FAQ.md

 Restart the application server, refresh your eclipse project and enjoy using your new library both in the project and in the deployment.

+## How can I delete a template, layout or a cselement created by the generator?

+The `wcs-generate` for templates, cselements and layouts generates normally just 2 classes, one is the actual element class and another is the test class.
+In addition, they add the class name in the list of classes to be deployed and the test name in the list of tests to be run.

+So removing a class for example with name SampleLayout for site `mysite` involves removing the 2 files

+- `app/src/main/java/mysite/element/SampleLayout`
+- `app/src/main/java/mysite/element/SampleLayout`

+Then editing the 2 files

+- `app/src/main/resources/mysite/elements.txt`
+- `app/src/main/resources/mysite/tests`

+and removing the entries for `mysite.element.SampleLatyout` and `mysite.tests.SampleLayoutTest`respectively.

 ## The compilation has some wierd behaviours

 Sometimes the compilation system get confused by intensive changes done to the source code.
 If the behavious appears illogical, you can try exiting from the shell cleaning up everything running the `clean.bat` or the `clean.sh` script.